A campus guide for the Concordia foodie

 Health hack: salads, soups and sandwiches every day

 What’s on the menu?
-On Monday it's the teriyaki twist bowl, Tuesday: smoke house burrito, Wednesday: Buddha satay bowl, Thursday: spicy lemon grass soup, and Friday: buffalo wrap.
+Monday: teriyaki twist bowl, Tuesday: smokehouse burrito, Wednesday: buddha’s satay bowl, Thursday: spicy lemongrass soup, Friday: buffalo wrap.

 Freshii’s meals and snacks are often fibre-rich, with slow-burning carbs, essential fats and lean proteins.

-For wonton soup and noodle bowls, Roi Du Wonton on Saint-Marc Street is the place to go.
+For wonton soup and noodle bowls, Roi Du Wonton (2125 Saint-Marc) is the place to go.

-Mélissa-Anne Ménard, a recent Concordia graduate and member of the Student Success Centre, says be sure to ask at the counter for their secret “blow-your-taste-buds-away” hot sauce.
+Mélissa-Anne Ménard, Concordia graduate and student outreach assistant at the Student Success Centre, says be sure to ask at the counter for their secret “blow-your-taste-buds-away” hot sauce.

 “It’s especially good to help you breathe easier when you have a cold during those dark, freezing winter days.”

 Cheap eats: your forever falafel

 Want a tried and trusted less-than-$2 falafel sandwich?
 Check out Nilufar (1923 Sainte-Catherine W.) where, for an extra $3 you can make it a combo with a salad/soup/fries and juice.

 “Hands down the best falafel sandwich I’ve had,” says Ménard.